Making a complaint about workplace sexual harassment

 With us (the Fair Work Ombudsman)

-We (the Fair Work Ombudsman) are the national workplace regulator.
-We can help with some issues around sexual harassment at work usually when an employee has already sought help, such as via the Commission or another government body.
+We can help with some issues around workplace sexual harassment usually when an employee has already sought help.
+For example, via the Commission or another government body.
 This includes:

 - investigating a workplace for non-compliance with laws prohibiting workplace sexual harassment